-Q5.
 I believe I am entitled to benefits but the insurance company refuses to pay them to me.
 What can I do?

-If the employer/insurer refuses to pay weekly benefits to which you believe you are entitled or pay for medical care which you believe is necessary and related to the injury, you can request a hearing before an Administrative Law Judge with the State Board of Workers' Compensation.
+If the employer/insurer refuses to pay weekly benefits to which you believe you are entitled or pay for medical care which you believe is necessary and related to the injury, you can request a hearing before an administrative law judge with the State Board of Workers' Compensation.

-A hearing is a trial in which the employee and employer/insurer present testimony from live witnesses and other evidence.
-There is no jury in workers' compensation hearings and no right to have a jury decide the case.
+A hearing is a trial in which the employee and employer/ insurer present testimony from live witnesses and other evidence There is no jury in workers' compensation hearings. and no right to have a jury decide the case.
 By law, the administrative law judge is both judge and jury.

-Q6.
 I was injured on the job, but my employer refuses to make a report or notify the workers' comp insurer.
 What can I do to obtain workers' comp coverage?

 If the employer refuses to make the report for you, you can contact the workers' comp insurer directly.
 The workers' comp insurer and its contact information will usually be shown on the "panel of physicians."
-(See "Medical Benefits Under Workers' Comp" at page 38).
+(See "Medical Care Under Workers' Comp" at page 50).
 If not, you can contact the State Board of Workers' Compensation coverage desk to obtain this information.

-1 had a job related back injury and was out of work receiving benefits for several months.
+I had a job related back injury and was out of work receiving benefits for several months.
 I last received a disability check and returned to my regular job more than two years ago.
-Recently while at work I was lifting a heavy box and aggravated my old back injury.
-Is it too late for disability benefits?
+Recently while at work I was lifting a heavy box and

 No, it is not too late to pursue benefits.
 There is a two year statute of limitations from the date you last received a weekly benefit check to again pursue disability under workers' comp under your original claim.
-If you reinjure your back while at work in a specific new accident, as you described, you have a new claim for benefits as of the date of your new accident.
+If you re-injure your back while at work in a specific new accident, as you described, you have a new claim for benefits as of the date of your new accident.

-Q8.
 What if I did not have a specific new accident after the two year limitations period, but was instead moved into a heavier job which gradually worsened my old back injury to the point I became disabled?